ArtZero-io/Contracts/contract_deployment_and_update_addresses_abis.md

 Then we will update this PMP contract address for artzero_nft.js and artzero-nft.js in BE, artzero-nft.js in FE and in the staking contract.

-It is noted that the deployment account is the original admin and we will use this account for FE to create the launchpad project for PMP NFT.
+It is noted that **the deployment account is the original admin** and we will use this account for FE to create the launchpad project for PMP NFT.

-1. Start FE, in the homepage click Connect Wallet button and select support wallet, then make sure to choose the deployment account
+1. Start FE, in the homepage click Connect Wallet button and select supporting wallet, then make sure to choose the deployment account

 2. Go to Launchpad/Live projects, click Create Project